 Poojitha joined Watsi on February 23rd, 2018.
 10 other people also joined Watsi on that day!
-Poojitha's most recent donation supported Vy, a teenager from Cambodia, to fund ear surgery.
+Poojitha's most recent donation supported Lomunyaki, a newborn baby from Tanzania, to fund spina bifida repair.

 Vy is a 14-year-old monk from Cambodia.
 He is the oldest of three bothers, and in his free time he likes to read scripture and story books.
 When he was a child, Vy had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in both ears to perforate.
 For this reason, Vy experiences discharge, tinnitus, hearing loss, and irritation.
 He is unable to hear properly, affecting his communication with others.
 Vy traveled to our medical partner's care center to receive treatment.
 On April 30, he will undergo a myringoplasty procedure in both ears.
 During this procedure, surgeons will close the perforations.
 Our medical partner, Children's Surgical Centre, is requesting $831 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 He says, :I hope that after my surgery, I will no longer worry about my ear infection and I will be able to hear clearly again."